software-2021-09-02-15-38-08-utc

 BGP-LS makes BGP an extraction protocol.

 The challenge is that the contents of a Link State Database (LSDB) and an IGP’s Traffic Engineering Database (TED) describe only the links and nodes within that domain.
-When there is a requirement for end-to-end TE capabilities through a multi-domain and multi-protocol architecture, TE applications require visibility outside one area to make better decisions.
+When end-to-end TE capabilities are required through a multi-domain and multi-protocol architecture, TE applications require visibility outside one area to make better decisions.
 New tools like BGP-LS and PCEP combined with a central controller enhance TE and provide multi-domain visibility.

 We can improve the IGP topology by extending BGP to BGP Link-State.
 This wraps up the LSDB in BGP transport and pushes it to BGP speakers.
 It’s a valuable extension used to introduce link-state into BGP.
 Vendors introduced PCEP in 2005 to solve the TE problem.